ethan-stone/obsidian-vault-dnd/Enzlo.md

-Character associated with Eli's character.
-He picked up Eli's character
+A traveling spell blade that took Eli's character on the road after sensing Eli's character's magic.